Transportation Fee Information

 - The fee provides support for the creation of commuter student parking spaces, as well as for the maintenance of commuter parking lots.

-The Department of Transportation and Parking Operations actively encourages the Stony Brook University community to provide feedback on our services through the Transportation & Parking Advisory Group and through online feedback.
-For 2013-14, the Department of Transportation & Parking Operations is recommending an increase to the transportation fee in order to:
+The Department of Transportation & Parking Operations actively encourages the Stony Brook University community to provide feedback on our services through participating in the Transportation & Parking Advisory Group, which is open to the University community and/or through online feedback.